Simplified Probate Options in Texas

 Many families are surprised to learn that Texas probate sometimes offers shortcuts and simplified options — depending on:

-• the type of assets involved
+• The type of assets involved

-• whether a will exists
+• Whether a will exists

-• estate size and structure
+• Estate size and structure

-• and the level of conflict.
+• The level of conflict.

 Simplified options can reduce:

-✅ court involvement
+✅ Court involvement

-✅ time
+✅ Time

+But they are not available in every case.
 This post explains common simplified probate options in Texas and why eligibility matters.

 Common Simplified Probate Options